- Normal precautions

 Kuwait is a Muslim state and Islamic customs are strictly observed.
 Respect local traditions, customs, laws and religions.
 Dress conservatively - women who wear shorts or tight-fitting clothes, in particular in downtown areas, are likely to attract unwelcome attention.
 Be aware of your actions and take care not to offend other cultures or religious beliefs, especially during the holy month of Ramadan or other religious festivals, or if you intend to visit religious areas.

 During Ramadan, Muslims are not permitted to eat, drink or smoke during daylight hours.
 To avoid offence, you should not eat, drink or smoke in public during this time.
+In 2020, the holy month of Ramadan is expected to start on 23 April.

 Illegal drug use (no matter what the drug) carries stiff penalties, including fines and long prison terms.